 - Credit risk;

 - Liquidity risk; and

 - Market risk.

-- (a) Credit risk
+(a) Credit risk

 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-Cash are placed with major Canadian and US financial institutions and the Company's concentration of credit risk for cash and maximum exposure thereto is 3,198,231 (2020 - 1,049,049).
+Cash is placed with major Canadian and US financial institutions and the Company's concentration of credit risk for cash and maximum exposure thereto is \$3,377,464 (2020 - \$1,049,049).